 Getting to Rome

 The best way is to get to Rome from other nearby destinations is to take the train to Termini Station.
 For instructions, see our Airport to Central Rome Transportation article.
 For other Rome transportation options, see our Rome Transportation Directory.

 Ciampino Airport is the airport used by most budget carriers, located south of Rome

 Chances are, your cruise ship or ferry with a destination of Rome (Roma) docks at the Port of Civitavecchia, the modern port of Rome located west of the Eternal City: Civitavecchia to Rome Transportation.

 When to Go

-See the average low and high temperatures and expected rain charts: Rome Italy Weather.
+See the average low and high temperatures and expected rain charts as well as current weather conditions: Rome Italy Weather.